The account of Nepali meter is wealthy and

 came much later in the 19th century.
 E,

-Who is the father of Nepali poetry?
+Who is the dad of Nepali meter?

-The title "father of Nepali
+The heading "dad of Nepali

 Bhanubhakta Acharya was born in 1814 and

-Ramayana from Sanskrit into Nepali.
+Ramayana from ancient Indian language into Nepali.

-He greatly contributed to Nepali literature
+He greatly contributed to Nepali writings

 first poet.